intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/02-Extension_Methods.md

           - Description: Responds to a ping message with a pong message
 ```

-Note that our `Ping` method is now listed as an invocable operation with its own URI that is derived from the extension URI.
-The `/invoke/` section towards the end of the URI indicates that the operation can be invoked via the `Invoke` method on the `IAdapterExtensionFeature` interface.

 The next step is for us to try invoking the operation.